What is a dental crown?

 | Cost (approximate) | Lower | Higher, but protects the tooth |

 When in doubt, it is better to crown a tooth than to watch a large filling fail and risk losing the tooth entirely.
-A 2018 study in the Journal of Dental Research found that teeth with large composite fillings (covering more than two-thirds of the biting surface) had a 3.5 times higher risk of fracture within five years compared to crowned teeth.
+Clinical research consistently shows that teeth with large composite fillings—particularly those covering more than two-thirds of the biting surface—have significantly higher fracture risk than crowned teeth.
+For molars, 5-year fracture survival rates are approximately 81.6% for composite restorations versus 92.7% for crowns, demonstrating the protective advantage of full-coverage crowns.
 That fracture often runs vertically through the root, making the tooth unrestorable and requiring extraction.

 Crown vs. Veneer: What Is the Difference?